"

 (Instruction Documents, 2013)

-At the beginning of a project to write a set of instructions, it is important to determine the structure or characteristics of the particular procedure you are going to write about.
+At the beginning of a project to write a set of instructions, whether you are using an AI tool or completing the work without, begin by determining the focus, structure, and characteristics of the particular procedure you are going to write about.
 Here are some steps to follow:

 Early in the process, define the audience and situation for your instructions.
-Remember that defining an audience means defining the level of familiarity your readers have with the topic.
-So envision your real audience, not your ideal one.
-Doing so will help you focus on the content that a typical reader would need to perform a sequence of tasks.
+Remember that defining an audience means defining the level of familiarity your readers have with the topic and the context within which they will be using the instructions: office, shop floor, field, retail, general public, etc. Envision your real audience, not your ideal one.
+A real audience is one that would use the instructions in ways that would be specific to their context and need.
+An ideal audience is one we imagine to be perfect users of the instructions.
+Focusing on the real audience will help you focus on the content that a reader would need in the context or location where the instructions would typically be used.

 2. Do a thorough task analysis